 I recently saw a tip from someone advising you to put your medications in those convenient daily containers when going on trips to avoid carrying the medicine bottles.
 I would strongly advise that you not do this!

 My kids all have medication throughout the year.
 The pharmacist gives me a second label along with all the medications.
-When a small pill bottle becomes empty, I save it for those times that my kids go on sleep overs or camps.

 If you are like me, you may have vitamins or medications that are too large or too many for a pill container.
 Take a recloseable snack size plastic bag and write with a permanent marker the days of the week or the number of days in a month.